-- 1. Select a suitable take-off area determined by wind and terrain, and free from any obstacles that may catch in the lines or damage the canopy.
-Make sure there is enough clear space upwind of your launch area to climb out safely, avoiding trees, power lines and any other obstacles.
-You should always be able to glide to a suitable landing place should your engine cut out. - 2.
-Open out your paraglider so that the bottom surface is facing upwards, with the cell openings at the downwind end of the take-off area and the risers at the trailing edge at the upwind side. - 3.
-Unfold the canopy so that the leading edge openings form a semicircular shape, with the trailing edge drawn together as the centre of the arc.
-The risers should be drawn away from the canopy until the suspension lines are just tight. - 4.
-Set up and check your paramotor / trike, according to the manufacturer's instructions. - 5.
-Connect the risers to the trike/paramotor attachment points so that risers and lines are correctly ordered and free of twists, and making sure the lines are free of the trike's wheels etc. Check that the karabiners are securely closed. - 6.
-Connect the A-assist system, attaching the loops on the CYCLONE's risers to the karabiners on the trike. - 7.
-Ensure that all the connections used (maillons, karabiners, quick-outs, etc.) are appropriate and certified to carry the all-up load. - 8.
-Take care to protect yourself and other people from the propeller of your motor.
-Always start the motor up at a safe distance from other people.
+- 1. Select a suitable take-off area determined by wind and terrain, clear of any obstacles that may catch in the lines or damage the canopy. - 2.
+Open out your paraglider so that the bottom surface is facing upwards, with the openings at the downwind end of the take-off area and the harness at the trailing edge at the upwind side. - 3.
+Unfold the canopy to each side so that the leading edge openings form a semicircular shape, with the trailing edge drawn together as the centre of the arc.
+The harness should be drawn away from the canopy until the suspension lines are just tight. - 4.
+Prepare and check your paramotor, according to the manufacturer's instructions. - 5.
+Connect the wing to the chassis, ensuring the risers are connected the right way round and that the maillons or karabiners are correctly closed.

+Take care to protect yourself and other people from the propeller, ensuring you start your motor up at a safe distance from other people.
 The blades can pick up and fire out debris which could injure people several metres away.
 Remember there are inherent risks with petrol, oil and volatile or flammable materials.